-- The minimum number of assignments, projects, and examinations required for each grading period; - How the student's mastery of concepts and achievement will be communicated (i.e., letter grades, numerical averages, checklist of required skills, etc.); - Circumstances under which a student will be allowed to redo an assignment or retake an examination the student originally failed; and - Procedures for a student to follow after an absence.
+- The minimum number of assignments, projects, and examinations required for each grading period; - How the student's mastery of concepts and achievement will be communicated (for example, letter grades, numerical averages, checklist of required skills, and the like); - Circumstances under which a student will be allowed to redo an assignment or retake an examination the student originally failed; and

+Procedures for a student to follow after an absence.

-[See Report Cards/Progress Reports and Conferences on page 83 for additional information on grading guidelines.]
+[See Report Cards/Progress Reports and Conferences on page 87 for additional information on grading guidelines.]